Tuesday, 05 September 2023 00:00

 Ingrown toenails can be more than just a nuisance.
 They can cause considerable discomfort and pain.
 This common condition occurs when the edge of a toenail grows into the surrounding skin, leading to inflammation.
 The causes of ingrown toenails can vary, ranging from improper trimming techniques to wearing ill-fitting shoes.
 Symptoms often include pain, redness, and swelling at the affected site.
 Additionally, pus or clear fluid may develop if an infection sets in.
 Certain risk factors heighten the likelihood of developing ingrown toenails, such as genetics, having curved nails, poor foot hygiene, and engaging in activities that put pressure on the toes.
 Understanding the causes, recognizing the symptoms, and being aware of risk factors can empower individuals to take preventive measures and seek timely treatment for this uncomfortable condition.
 If you have an ingrown toenail, it is suggested that you consult with a podiatrist who can offer you treatment options that are correct for you.

 Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
-For more information about ingrown toenails, contact one of our podiatrists of In Step Podiatry Center.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+For more information about ingrown toenails, contact Queen Mbanuzue, DPM of In Step Podiatry Center.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Ingrown Toenails